ocaml-opam/opam-0install-solver/README.md

 Depending on the speed of your computer, this is likely to take several minutes.

+You may want to use `--root` to use a separate opam root directory, e.g.

+    opam init --no-setup --root ./opam-root /path/to/opam-repository

+This means you can upgrade your default opam root without changing the test results.

 # Internals

 The core 0install solver does not depend on the rest of 0install and just